 The CLJA gives Camp Lejeune victims the right to file civil lawsuits against the federal government.
 However, before a civil lawsuit can be filed in court, the CLJA requires all prospective plaintiffs to file a preliminary “administrative claim” with the Navy Judge Advocates General Tort Claims Unit (JAG).

 Filing these “administrative claims” is mandatory under the CLJA.
-Before any Camp Lejeune plaintiff can file a civil lawsuit in court they must first show that they properly filed an admin claim with JAG, and that JAG acknowledged receipt of the claim.
-Once the claim is filed with JAG, claimants cannot move forward with their lawsuit unless and until: (a) JAG formally denies the claim, or (b) 6-months have passed since JAG acknowledged the claim and no action has been taken.
+Before any Camp Lejeune plaintiff can file a civil lawsuit in court they must first show that they properly filed an admin claim with JAG and that JAG acknowledged receipt of the claim.
+Once the claim is filed with JAG, claimants cannot move forward with their lawsuit unless and until: (a) JAG formally denies the claim, or (b) 6 months have passed since JAG acknowledged the claim and no action has been taken.

 Initially, many Camp Lejeune lawyers (ourselves included) optimistically believed that JAG would use the administrative claim process as a chance to make settlement offers in certain cases.
 Unfortunately, it does not look like that is going to be the case.
 The JAG Tort Claims Unit has been flooded with CLJA claims.
-There have been no settlement offers made to date and it doesn’t seem like JAG really has the staffing resources to handle that task anyway.
+There has been no settlement offers made to date and it doesn’t seem like JAG has the staffing resources to handle that task anyway.

+At this point, JAG is still not even accepting or reviewing supporting documents for CLAJ claims.
 It now appears that the JAG administrative claim process will simply be a mandatory 6-month speed bump that most Camp Lejeune cases will have to go through.

 STEP 2: File a Civil Lawsuit

-Camp Lejeune victims can file a civil lawsuit once JAG either formally denies their admin claim or 6-months pass and JAG takes no action on the claim.
+Camp Lejeune victims can file a civil lawsuit once JAG either formally denies their admin claim or 6 months pass and JAG takes no action on the claim.
 Once that happens, Camp Lejeune cases must be filed in the U.S. District Court for the Eastern District of North Carolina.
 This is the mandatory venue for all Camp Lejeune lawsuits.

 Once the civil case is filed, a summons will be issued and then served on the government.
 Once that summons is served, the clock starts ticking on deadlines in the case.
 At some point, we believe that the Camp Lejeune lawsuits will be consolidated together much like a class action MDL.
 There will simply be too many Camp Lejeune cases for the government to defend each one individually.